Da Hoss: 1998: Comeback

-Until Ouija Board took her second non-consecutive Breeders' Cup win in 2006, Da Hoss was one of only six horses to ever win two Breeders' Cup races and the only one to win in non-consecutive years.
+Until Ouija Board took her second non-consecutive Breeders' Cup win in 2006, Da Hoss was one of six horses to ever win two Breeders' Cup races and the only one to win in non-consecutive years.

 Retirement

 Da Hoss lived out his days at the Kentucky Horse Park in the Hall of Champions, in Lexington, Kentucky.
 He was retired from showing after the 2020 season.
 He died on January 2, 2022, at the official age of 30, as all Northern Hemisphere born Thoroughbreds turn a year older on January 1.